 Next, open the Reports view in Meisterplan and under Add Report click Weblink.
 Enter the link to your report and configure the report rights.
 Your colleagues can now open the report in Meisterplan.

 Download your Meisterplan data into a MS Excel file and create pivot reports, import the data into other tools or combine it with data from other sources.

 To retrieve the data of an endpoint, follow these steps:

 - Open an empty MS Excel file and save it to your computer.
 Then select Data > Get Data > From Other Sources > From Web:

 - In the From Web window, select the Advanced option and enter the URL of the respective API endpoint in the URL parts field.
-Under HTTP request header parameters, enter "Authorization" and next to it "<api-token>" with your API token:
+Under HTTP request header parameters, instead of selecting from the dropdown, click into the box and type in "Authorization" and in the next box paste your API token: